Easy Pot Roast (Instant Pot)

 Instructions

-- Set the Instant Pot to Saute mode.
+- Set the Instant Pot to Sauté mode.
 Heat 2 tbsp olive oil until it begins shimmering (this takes about 2 minutes).
-Pat the chuck roast dry and season it on all sides with salt, pepper, garlic powder, and onion powder.
-Brown the roast on all sides for about 3 minutes per side, then remove it and set it aside.
+Meanwhile, pat the chuck roast dry and season it on all sides with salt, pepper, garlic powder, and onion powder.
+Brown all sides of the roast in the hot oil for about 3 minutes per side, then remove it and set it aside.

-- Quarter the potatoes and the onions and cut the carrots into 4 inch pieces.
-Add the onion and carrots to the IP and saute them together for about 5 minutes, stirring occasionally.
+- Quarter the potatoes (peel if desired), peel and chop the onions, and cut the carrots into 4 inch pieces.
+Add the onion and carrots to the IP and sauté them together for about 5 minutes, stirring occasionally.
 Remove them and set them aside.

-- Deglaze the pan with ½ cup beef stock, scraping the bottom with a wooden spoon.
-Add the rest of the stock, vinegar and garlic, then put the roast back in.
+- Deglaze the pan with ½ cup beef stock, scraping the bottom with a wooden spoon to loosen any brown bits.
+Add the remaining stock, vinegar and garlic, then put the roast back in.

 To Make the Gravy

-- Set to Sauté mode.
-In a small bowl, whisk together a slurry using 2 tsp. arrowroot powder and a tablespoon or two of broth from the Instant Pot.
+- Set Instant Pot to Sauté mode.
+In a small bowl, make a slurry by whisking 2 teaspoons arrowroot powder and 3 tablespoons of broth from the Instant Pot.

 Notes